 Some people find herbs and other natural remedies to be helpful in treating heartburn symptoms.
 Here are some examples:

 Chamomile.
 A cup of chamomile tea may have a soothing effect on the digestive tract.
-If you have a ragweed allergy, don't use chamomile.
+People with ragweed allergy may have reactions to chamomile.